Barefoot running: Health and medical implications

 The longitudinal (medial) arch of the foot also may undergo physiological changes upon habitually training barefoot.
 The longitudinal arch has been observed to decrease in length by an average of 4.7 mm, suggesting activation of foot musculature when barefoot that is usually inactive when shod.
 These muscles allow the foot to dampen impact and may remove stress from the plantar fascia.
 In addition to muscle changes, barefoot running also reduces energy use: oxygen consumption was found to be approximately 4% higher in shod versus barefoot runners.
 Better running economy observed when running barefoot compared to running with shoes can be explained by a better use of the muscle elasticity.
 Reduction of contact time and higher pre-stretch level can enhance the stretch shortening cycle behaviour of the plantar flexor muscles and thus possibly allow a better storage and restitution of elastic energy compared to shod running.

 The running shoe itself has also been examined as a possible cause of many injuries associated with shod running.
-It has been found that running in conventional running shoes increases stress on the knee joints up to 38%, although it is still unclear if this leads to a higher rate of heel injuries or not.
+It has been found that running in conventional running shoes increases stress on the knee joints up to 38%.
+It is still unclear if this leads to a higher rate of heel injuries or not.
 One study suggests that there is no evidence that cushioning or pronation control in shoes reduces injury rates or reduces performance.
 Improperly fitting shoes may also result in injuries such as a subungual hematoma, a collection of blood underneath the toenail.
 This may also be known as "runner's toe" or "tennis toe".

-It is to note that switching from comforted shoe running to barefoot running can come along with injury risk as well as other concerns.
-Multiple studies done by Science Direct claims that transitioning to quickly into barefoot running can cause injuries like stress fractures in the foot, specifically metatarsal bones and tendon issues.
-It is heavily advised to have a slow and calculated transition that can consist of training for more than a year.
-There has also been issues shown with calf muscle strains, soleus injuries and achilles tendonitis.

-On the flip side, there are huge benefits once someone is able to make the full conversion to barefoot running.
-There is a shocking 69% of people in a sample test done by Science Direct says their previous injury went away when converting.
-Specifically, Knee, Hip, Foot, Ankle, and lower back injuries that were cured.
-These display the extreme positives that barefoot running can have on someones mobility, especially helping in long term lower body preservation.